jzempel/flask-exceptional/docs/index.rst

 Your application is configured for cloud-based error monitoring!
-Check out the following section for more detail on the available Flask-Exceptional configuration keys.
+Check out the following section for more detail on the available Flask-Exceptional configuration settings.

 Configuration
 -------------

-The following configuration keys exist for Flask-Exceptional:
+The following configuration settings exist for Flask-Exceptional:

 =================================== ======================================
 `EXCEPTIONAL_API_KEY`               The Exceptional API key for your